vsellappa/HDF-Workshop/README.md

 * Setting up the Flow for NiFi
 * Setting up the Flow for MiNiFi
-* Preparing the flow for MiNiFi
+* Preparing the Flow for MiNiFi
 * Configuring and starting MiNiFi
 * Enjoying the data flow!

 ## Setting up the Flow for NiFi